dewi-alliance/hotspot-manufacturers/README.md

  Provide certification for the geography where you plan to take orders.

 ## Manufacturing Compliance Committee Approval
- This is the final step before the Helium Foundation provides its ‘stamp of approval’ ahead of a manufacturer taking pre-orders.
+ This is the final step before the Manufacturing Compliance Committee provides its ‘stamp of approval’ ahead of a manufacturer taking pre-orders.
  We complete this step for full transparency.
  If you’ve completed all the above steps and been available in the community discord chat to answer questions, you should have no concerns about receiving MCC approval.